 - 2 tablespoons honey

-- 2 tablespoon corn oil vegetable oil will work too
+- 2 tablespoons corn oil vegetable, canola, or avocado oil will work too

 - 1/2 teaspoon Kosher salt